vesc0/heart-rate-monitor/README.md

 1. Select **Manual** tab — tap “Start Manual Session”, then tap the heart icon in rhythm with your pulse.
 2. Select **Automatic** tab — tap “Start Automatic Session”, cover the rear main camera lens, and wait a few seconds.
 The app will prompt for camera permission the first time you start an automatic session, so make sure to allow it.
 3. View results in **History** tab — swipe to delete a single entry, or select and delete multiple entries.
 View your average heart rate.
 View a graph with weekly or monthly trends.
+4. Log In or Sign up in **Profile** tab, view and edit Profile info, Log Out.

 ##  Project Architecture